NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 The `RelCacheEntry` data field details are as follows:

 - `relCatEntry`: Stores the relation's cached _Relation Catalog_ entry.
 - `dirty`: Indicates whether the _Relation Catalog_ entry has been modified.
-The _Relation Catalog_ entries with the set dirty bit are written back to disk when an open relation is closed in the cache memory.
+The _Relation Catalog_ entries with the dirty bit set are written back to disk when an open relation is closed.
 - `recId`: Stores the _record id_ `{blockNum, slotNum}` of the relation's entry in the _Relation Catalog_ block on the disk.
 This is useful during the write back of the catalog entry to disk if it had been modified.
 - `searchIndex`: Stores the _record id_ `{blockNum, slotNum}` of the record block corresponding to the last (previous) search hit in the relation.
 Linear search algorithm of the Block Access Layer starts searching for the next hit from the previous hit location.
 The entries are initialized to `{-1, -1}` each time the relation is loaded to the cache memory.
 When every record of the relation has been searched, the linear search algorithm resets the `searchIndex` value to `{-1, -1}`.